 My internist advised me to consult with a rheumatologist to see what further steps I should take.
 As we were talking, Dr. M asked what kind of work I do, and I gave a quick spiel about how I help people quit dieting and use a Health At Every Size® (HAES) framework.

 And then I couldn’t help myself.
-“So often, people at higher weights are told that ,” I said.
+“So often, people at higher weights are told that weight loss is the solution to their medical problems,” I said.
 “But here I am with osteoporosis because I’m thinner.
 Nobody has suggested I gain weight to help the condition.”

 As a look of surprise crossed her face, I kept going.
 “I wonder how much weight I’d need to gain to see improvement.”